 The City of Ashland is requesting feedback from the community regarding the medians that extend down Siskiyou Blvd.
 As you know, the medians are currently all lawn in some sections and a combination of plants and lawn on others.

 Over the past few years, these lawn areas have been getting more and more stressed, especially in times of drought.
 Median areas typically have higher surface temperatures because of their close proximity to the pavement and traffic.
 This causes them to require more irrigation than other areas especially when planted with lawn because water evaporates more quickly.

 Unfortunately, lawns need a lot of water and maintenance to keep them healthy and green and although we love our green lawns, it will be more sustainable for our community if we can find a way to use less water on these areas in the future.

-The City is considering retrofitting theses median areas with landscaping that uses less water, creates a safer area to maintain, decreases maintenance, decreases deer activity and still functions well for community events such as the 4th
+Factors to consider: The City is considering retrofitting theses median areas with landscaping that uses less water, creates a safer area to maintain, decreases maintenance, decreases deer activity and still functions well for community events such as the 4th of July parade.

 Synthetic Lawn Drought Tolerant Plants Drought Tolerant Lawn

 Thank you for taking the time to provide the City with your constructive comments.

 Please take a moment to read through the following links and PDF documents before submitting your feedback.

 Drought Tolerant Plants: http://www.ashlandsaveswater.org